Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Jazz and Arts Festival

 Where and When

-The Fort Langley Jazz & Arts Festival takes place at a number of venues in Fort Langley.
-The main venue is at the Community Hall which is located at 9167 Glover Road in the heart of the village.
-Other stages are scattered around the town.
+The Fort Langley Jazz & Arts Festival takes place in the heart of Fort Langley.
+The main venue is usually the Community Hall which is located at 9167 Glover Road.

 The community of Fort Langley itself is located on the Fraser River in the northern part of the Township of Langley on the opposite side of the river from Maple Ridge.

-The first event taking place in 2024 is the Tribute to Motown and More.
-It happens on May 3rd, so a couple of months before the actual festival begins.
+The first event of 2024 was the Tribute to Motown and More at the Community Hall.
+It happened on May 3rd, so a couple of months before the actual festival.
 It’s an early fundraiser that helps support the rest of the festival in the summer.
+Details about this in 2025 are to be confirmed.

-The Fort Langley Jazz & Arts Festival in 2024 runs from July 25th to 28th.
-On the first day, there’s the Cool Blues Show at Fort Langley Community Park.
+The Fort Langley Jazz & Arts Festival in 2025 runs from July 24th to 27th.
+On the second day (July 25th), there is the Cool Blues Show at Fort Langley Community Park.
 It’s a ticketed event with live music, food trucks, a beer garden and more.

 Fort Langley Jazz with Christine Jensen

-In 2024 the Tribute to Motown and More event happens at the Fort Langley Community Hall on Friday, May 3rd.
-The event runs from 8:00 pm to 11:00 pm and features a silent auction and live music by Big City Soul.
-All proceeds from the auction help support the festival.
-Admission to the event costs about $35 per person.
+In 2024 the Tribute to Motown and More event happened at the Fort Langley Community Hall on Friday, May 3rd.
+The event ran from 8:00 pm to 11:00 pm and featured a silent auction and live music by Big City Soul.
+All proceeds from the auction helped support the festival.
+Admission to the event cost about $35 per person.

 For more information, visit the Fort Langley Jazz Festival website.